next-multilingual/next-multilingual/README.md

 TODO...

-Add pages in your `pages` directory and for each page, add a `<Page-Name>.<locale>.properties` for all locales - localized routes will use the `title` key of the file to use in the localized URLs.
+Add pages in your `pages` directory and for each page, add a `<Page-Name>.<locale>.properties` for all locales.
+Inside the properties file, each message must use a unique key following the `<application identifier>.<context>.<id>` format where:

+- **application identifier** must use the same value as set in `next-multilingual/config`
+- **context** must represent the context associated with the message file, for example `aboutUsPage` or `footerComponent` could be good examples of context.
+Each file can only contain 1 context and context should not be used across many files as this could cause "key collision" (non-unique keys).
+- **id** is the unique identifier in a given context (or message file).
+- Each "segment" of a key must be separated by a `.` and can only contain alphanumerical characters - we recommend using camel case for readability.

+There is one special key for `pages`, where the `id` is `pageTitle`.
+This message will be used both as a page title, but also as the localized URL segment of that page.
+Basically the "page title" is the human readable "short description" of your pages, and also represents a segment (contained between slashes) of a URL.
+When used as a UR segment, following changes are applied:

+- all characters will be lowercased
+- spaces will be replaced by `-`

+For example `About us` will become `about-us`.

 ## Why `next-multilingual`? 🗳️